NoobProgrammerRoy/animated-outline/README.md

-# Animated-outline - Draw animated outlines for your images.
+# Animated Outline - Draw animated outlines for your images.

 - Convert your image into an outline version of it.
 - Draw an animated outline from it.